HOW CAN I MAKE AN ENQUIRY OR BOOK IN AN APPOINTMENT?

 Counselling

-Counselling services are available to all members of the LGBTIQ+ community and their allies who are 15 years old and above, regardless of gender, sexual orientation, ability, cultural background or religious belief.
+Counselling services are available to all members of the LGBTIQA+ community and their allies, regardless of gender, sexual orientation, ability, cultural background, or religious belief.

 Inclusive Pathways – Psychology